 Before sunrise, the cruise sets sail to Kampong Chhnang via Prek K dam along the meandering Tonle Sap River.
 Take a walk through one of the last surviving silversmith villages, and watch the entire community’s involvement producing various silver items to sell.
 After lunch, motorboat excursion to see the wetlands, floating houses and fish farms in the region.
 (Note: the cruise does not operate to Tonle Sap during Apr, May and June, as the water level is too low.)

 Morning disembark the cruise, and transfer by courtesy coach to Siem Reap.
-Four nights La Residence d’ Angkor.
+Three nights Victoria Angkor Resort.Accommodation: Victoria Angkor Resort & Spa

-Morning guided tour of Banteay Srei -The Citadel of the Women- was built by Rajendravaman II in the mid 10th C. and is dedicated to the Hindu deity Lord Shiva.
+Morning guided tour of Banteay Srei -The Citadel of the Women- was built by Rajendravaman II in the mid 10th C, and is dedicated to the Hindu deity Lord Shiva.
 It has some of the most intricate sandstone reliefs in Angkor.
-Slowly being reclaimed by the jungle with huge trees growing out from its ruins the charismatic Buddhist Temple - Ta Prohm was constructed around 1186AD - known originally as Rajavihara (Monastery of the King).
+Slowly being reclaimed by teh jungle with huge trees growing out from its ruins the charismatic Buddhist Temple was constructed around 1186AD - known originally as Rajavihara (Monastery of the King).
 The Temple's central sculpture represents Prajnaparamita, the personification of wisdom.